bbqsrc/static_init/README.md

 `libc::atexit`. *lazy dynamic statics* and *dynamic statics* with `drop_reverse` attribute argument are destroyed in the reverse order of their construction.
 Functions registered with `atexit` are executed before program destructors and drop of *dynamic statics* that use the `drop` attribute argument.
+Drop is registered with at `atexit` if no priority if given to the `drop` attribute argument.

 ```rust